rsanchez/eecli/README.md

 ## Installation

-Installation is done with [Composer](https://getcomposer.org/).
+The preferred installation method is to install globally with [Composer](https://getcomposer.org/).
 Refer the official composer documentation for more information on [installing Composer globally](https://getcomposer.org/doc/00-intro.md#globally)

 ```
 composer global require eecli/eecli dev-master